SE-2209-Group1/client/README.md

 ![Back-end Breakdown](/Images/Server.png)

+## Sprint Goals

+Goal 1:

+"Have the graduate view page fully built, tested, styled, shippable and checked with product owner"

+Goal 2:

+"Have the graduate view and edit page fully built, tested, styled, shippable and checked with product owner"

 ## Project Retro
 - Sprint 0 (planning)
   - We learnt a lot from breaking down the problems into smaller tasks.